EFTEC/BladeOne/README.md

 - Most of the code in the original Blade is used for future use, including the chance to use a different template engine.
 - Some Laravel legacy code.

 This project uses a single file called BladeOne.php and a single class (called BladeOne).
 If you want to use it then include it, creates the folders and that's it!.
-Nothing more (not even namespaces)*[]:
+Nothing more (not even namespaces).

 ## Why do you need a framework for php?